PAiC-BD-Sales/Extended-jSS7/README.md

 ## What is coming?

-For details on our planned features and future direction please refer to [PAiC Business Development](https://paicbd.com/).
+To find information about our planned features and our future roadmap, kindly visit PAiC at https://paicbd.com/.

 ## News
 For the latest news please refer to [PAiC Business Development](https://paicbd.com/).